Access More Boat Tests

 Brief Summary

 The new Power 67 is based on Fountaine Pajot’s Alegria 67 sailing cat.
-She’s designed for long-range cruising and at 10 knots she can run for nearly 1100nm.
+She’s designed for long-range cruising and at 10 knots, she can run for nearly 1,100 nautical miles.
 Her layout offers comfort to a boatload of guests with her 5+2 or 4+2 cabin layouts, all with ensuite heads.
-As for amenities, there are multiple gathering area, places for sunning, ample deck space for lounges and even an optional two-person jacuzzi in the bow.
+As for amenities, there are multiple gathering areas, places for sunning, ample deck space for lounges and even an optional two-person jacuzzi in the bow.

 Test Results